W1N3/dumped-stuffs/README.md

 # Intro

-Instead of having a lot of repos that represents different works, I decided to have only one repo with all types of works I have done in UFRJ, life and correlated.
+Instead of having a lot of repos that represents different workarounds and contraptions, I decided to have only one repo with all types of works I have done in UFRJ, life and correlated.

 # Contents